Coronavirus (COVID-19): Recycling and waste collections

 While our crews are using cleaning gels, gloves and are socially distancing, they are still recommending you wipe the handles of the wheeled bins before you take them back, as our teams handle many bins a day.

 For up to date details of restrictions on and changes to the bulky waste service and how to book a collection please see:

 For up to date details of restrictions on and changes to the confidential waste service and how to book a collection please see:

-Please note that West Sussex County Council's Household Waste Recycling Sites (also known as HWRS, Amenity Sites, Civic Amenity Sites, Rubbish Dumps, Recycling Centres and Tips) across West Sussex are now closed until further notice.
+Please note that West Sussex County Council's Household Waste Recycling Sites (also known as HWRS, Amenity Sites, Civic Amenity Sites, Rubbish Dumps, Recycling Centres or Tips) across West Sussex have re-opened with some restrictions and safe distancing requirements.

 - West Sussex Household Waste Recycling Sites - on the Recycle for West Sussex website